-Various states have set up their own consumer protection agencies as they see a lack of CFPB enforcement, and the pandemic could accentuate the trend.
+Various states, including California, have set up their own consumer protection agencies as they see a lack of CFPB enforcement, and the pandemic could accentuate the trend.

 Various states have engaged in such initiatives since 2017.
 Maryland, New Jersey, New York and Pennsylvania, notably, have their own state-level consumer financial protection agencies, akin to the CFPB, based on their perception that the federal watchdog agency has been less willing to stand up for consumers in recent years.